 3- Joshua Tree National Park

-Boasting lunar-like landscapes, epic rock formations and giant boulders, the Joshua Tree National Park is a desert jewel.
+With lunar-like landscapes, epic rock formations and giant boulders, Joshua Tree National Park is a desert jewel.

 Famous Landmarks in California